aswin0110/MailA-Freind/Readme.md

-nodemodule files can't uploade please run: npm i crud express nodemailer nodemon
+run: npm i crud express nodemailer nodemon

 ## Using ethereal.email , when the page run localhost:3000/ , then email will sent